OSDeploy/GitBook/osbuilder/how-to/show-os-information.md

 # Show OS Information

-You can display the information about any OSMedia or OSBuild Operating System using Show-OSInfo
+You can display the information about any OSMedia or OSBuild Operating System using Show-OSInfo.
+If you want to know how this works, read [Knowledge: OSBuilder OS Information](/osbuilder/knowledge/osbuilder-os-information.md)

 ---